cucumber/cucumber-jvm/cucumber-deltaspike/README.md

     //normal step code ...
 }
 ```
-It is not possible to use any other scope than Dependent this means alsoi it is not possible to share a state over two or more scenarios, every scenario start with a clean environment.
+It is not possible to use any other scope than Dependent.
+This means also it is not possible to share a state over two or more scenarios; every scenario starts with a clean environment.

-To enable this objectfactory add the following dependency to your classpath:
+To enable this object factory, add the following dependency to your classpath:
 ```xml
 <dependency>
     <groupId>io.cucumber</groupId>